 Wright State’s College of Science and Mathematics' Department of Biological Sciences offers a minor in Public Health for those students interested in pursuing this as a career or supplementing their pre-health concentration.

-View Public Health Minor program requirements in the university catalog.
+View Public Health Minor program requirements in the Academic Catalog.